Support DACA/TPS Postcards

 In the Fall of 2017, LCC students, staff, and community were invited to create political artwork as part of our ARTivism workshop, led by artist Eric J. Garcia.
 Several people created pieces to show support for immigrant communities, which sparked the idea for an urgent postcard campaign, in response to the current political climate.
 Check out the cards below to print your own, or stop by the LCC or one of our partner organizations to pick up a postcard in person.
 Thanks to the UIC Social Justice Initiative (SJI), the Latin American and Latino Studies (LALS) Program, the Latin American Recruitment and Educational Services (LARES) Program, and student organization Fearless Undocumented Alliance (FUA).

-- Defend DACA – Whole page [pdf] or front [pdf] or see below for jpeg
+- Defend DACA – Whole page [pdf] or front [pdf] or front [jpg]

-- Support DACA –Whole page [pdf] or front [pdf] or see below for jpeg
+- Support DACA –Whole page [pdf] or front [pdf] or front [jpg]

-- Protect DACA – Whole page [pdf] or front [pdf] or see below for jpeg
+- Protect DACA – Whole page [pdf] or front [pdf] or front [jpg]

-- Save TPS for all – Whole page [pdf] or front [pdf] or see below for jpeg
+- Save TPS for all – Whole page [pdf] or front [pdf] or front [jpg]

 What type of file is best for your printer?

-- Front pdf = click to download a pdf file with just the postcard image.
-Pair with this pdf file of the back side for professional printing.
-Find jpeg files below to click and print front and/or back.
+Front pdf or jpg = click to download a pdf file or jpeg with just the postcard image.
+Pair this with the pdf or jpeg file of the back side for professional printing.

 What is DACA?
 In response to vibrant community activism, on June 15, 2012, the Secretary of Homeland Security announced that certain people who came to the United States as children and met several guidelines might request consideration of deferred action for a period of two years, subject to renewal.
 This also made them eligible for work authorization.
 Deferred action is a use of prosecutorial discretion to defer removal action against an individual for a certain period of time.
 Deferred action does not provide lawful status, and its limited scope was less than activists initially envisioned, but it provided a form of protection for around 800,000 people.
 On September 5, 2017, the memorandum was rescinded, and new applications are not being accepted.
 Current DACA recipients remain in limbo, as their protection will expire on a rolling basis unless Congress can pass a legislative solution by March 5, 2018.